-The influence diagram below (Figure 1) shows that use of appropriate hooks, tackle, landing tools, and descender devices affect fish populations through mortality rates.
+The use of appropriate hooks, tackle, landing tools, and descender devices affect fish populations through mortality rates.
 Usage of appropriate release tools and methods would depend upon training, cost effectiveness, and ease of use, and these factors may interact differently for the various types of recreational fishing boats (private, charter, headboat).
 For instance, using "fish elevator" type devices on headboats may be the only practical device given the volume of fish that could be caught.
 Besides recreational fishing, there are many factors influencing fish populations, including food availability, habitat, and predation.
-Large scale environmental drivers such as climate may affect all of these variables, and this must be kept in mind when assessing project performance.
+Large scale environmental drivers may affect all of these variables, and this must be kept in mind when assessing project performance.